 Back sleeping is the least straining sleeping position on your neck because your neck won’t curve or twist unnaturally.
 The position is also easy on your spine, which further prevents pain and discomfort at night.

-Mattresses for back sleepers should be medium-firm or firm mattress.
-Both firmness levels provide adequate support to your back so you don’t sink and experience lower back pain, but also receive proper cushioning for your lower back and neck.
+Mattresses for back sleepers should be medium-firm or firm.
+Both firmness levels provide adequate support to your back so you don’t sink and experience lower back pain, and ensure proper cushioning for your lower back and neck.